 09:45am

-Here is the tour that beats them all: with the Capri boat tour from Sorrento you will feel expertly guided during this unforgettable day in which you are going to explore the island.
-Every spot, every cave, every shade of blue and every sound of the waves will become a precious souvenir to keep with you and bring home!
-To complete your experience, with a stop of approximately 4 hours you will be able to explore the island of Capri by land.
+Here’s the tour that tops them all: with this boat excursion from Sorrento to Capri, you’ll be expertly guided on an unforgettable day exploring the island of Capri.
+Every corner, every cave, every shade of blue, and every sound of the sea will become a precious memory to take home.
+To make the experience complete, you’ll also enjoy about 4 hours of free time to discover the island by land.

-Tour program of the Sorrento coast and Capri boat trip from Sorrento:
+Itinerary – Sorrento coast and Capri boat tour from Sorrento:

-The price includes: Round trip transfer from the meeting point to the port – Professional skipper English speaking – Appetizers – Alcoholic and non-alcoholic beverages.
+The price includes: ONE-WAY transfer from the meeting point in Sorrento to the port – Professional skipper English speaking – Snacks – Light lunch (Caprese sandwich with mozzarella and tomato) – Alcoholic and non-alcoholic beverages.

-The price does not include: Hotel pick-up and drop-off – Entrance fees – Destination fee € 5,00 per person to be paid on the spot – Lunch – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).
+The price does not include: Hotel pick-up and drop-off – Destination fee € 10,00 per person to be paid on the spot – Snorkeling equipment (it is advisable for the customers to bring their own or to buy it new before boarding: € 15,00 mask; € 9,00 snorkel).

 Do not forget: Swimsuit – Beach towel – Sunscreen – Sun hat – Camera.